awsdocs/amazon-redshift-management-guide/doc_source/jdbc20-configuration-options.md

 The number of seconds to wait before timing out when connecting and authenticating to the server\.
 If establishing the connection takes longer than this threshold, then the connection is aborted\.

-When this property is set to 0, connections do not time out\.
+When this property is set to 0, connections don't time out\.

 This parameter is optional\.